Learning Force Distribution Estimation for the GelSight Mini Optical Tactile Sensor Based on Finite Element Analysis: Results

-Throughout all the experiments, to quantitatively evaluate the performance of predicting force distributions, we employ the \ac{mae} metric.
-With MAE, the deviations between the predicted and ground truth force values can be measured, both for per-Grid Unit Forces (GUF) and for the Total Force (TF) values.
 We are reporting the GUF errors in addition to the TF errors since they directly reflect the error in the models' individual output values.
-They, therefore, also capture spatial information regarding the contact area, whereas TF is obtained as the sum of the GUFs and is therefore missing out on the local information.
+They, therefore, also capture spatial information regarding the contact area, whereas TF is missing out on the local information.

 \paragraph{Evaluation of U-Net Predictions on the Test Dataset}

 This first evaluation considers our main U-net model that is trained to output the force distribution with dimensions $24 \times 32 \times 3$, therefore striking a good balance between maintaining a sufficiently high spatial resolution and at the same time low error on the test data.
 The test dataset contains $1068$ samples.
 This dataset is recorded using the same sensor and the same indenters as used during training data collection, i.e., the train indenters (cf. Fig.~\ref{fig:indenters}).
 The value ranges of the ground truth force distribution in the test dataset for the Total Force (TF) estimation task are shown in Fig.~\ref{fig:enter-label}.
 Given the nature of the indentation experiments, the GelSight Mini sensor therefore primarily encounters normal forces, while the range of the encountered shear forces is smaller.